Love1x2/ClockUI/README.md

 # ClockUI

-A simple digital clock in the style of the original game's UI
+A simple digital clock in the style of the original game's UI.